Normal Wear and Tear (New York) — What Landlords Cannot Charge You For

 - keep any receipts

-- save communication with your landlord
+- save communication with your landlord, super, broker, management office, or portal

 That way, if something gets labeled incorrectly, you can show what the condition actually was.